Sure can't complain about the incredible views around us this morning. Amazing!

 Okay, to each their own!

 At the glacier, there was a kayak tour heading out.
 We thought about unloading the kayaks but figured it really wasn't all that interesting.
-The glacier was quite a ways back and not too visible.
+The glacier was quite a ways back and not visible.

 Kayakers heading out on the lake and around the ice at the base of